niharika-sravan/Pythia/README.md

 `python human.py --agent <your initials>`

 When you are done, please share the files in your folder outdir/<your initials> with Ari along with a few sentences on what your strategy was.

-## Installation and Data files

-* Clone this repo.
-* Download [this](https://1drv.ms/u/s!At8xIP1B4oiJi-cSo5g2jJbBE_Bi5A?e=mBOVNp) folder and place it in the directory that you have checked out.
-The folder path should be Pythia/data.
-Password: `proti_Pythia`
-* Create an environment from the included yml as `conda env create -f environment.yml`.
-The env will be named `kne`.